-- A. When a student is found not responsible, all records of the hearing shall be destroyed expeditiously. - B. When a student is found responsible,, one or more of the following entries shall be made on the student's official academic record, as appropriate: - 1.
-Sanctioned by the Honor Council on [date] to perform [number] notation shall be removed from the official academic record. - 2.
+- A. When a student is found not responsible, all records of the hearing shall be destroyed expeditiously. - B. When a student is found responsible, one or more of the following entries shall be made on the student's official academic record, as appropriate: - 1.
+Sanctioned by the Honor Council on [date] to perform [number] hours of community service for the Honor Code offense of 12 [name of violation].
+At the time of graduation from the University, this notation shall be removed from the official academic record. - 2.
+Sanctioned restitution by the Honor Council on [date] for the Honor Code offense of stealing.
+At the time of graduation from the University, this notation shall be removed from the official academic record. - 3.
 Sanctioned by the Honor Council on [date] to complete Honor Education for the Honor Code offense of [name of violation].
-At the time of graduation from the University, this notation shall be removed from the official academic record. - 3.
+At the time of graduation from the University, this notation shall be removed from the official academic record. - 4.
 Sanctioned loss of credit in [insert course name] for the Honor Code violation of [insert violation].
-Three years after graduation from the University, this notation shall be removed from the official academic record - 4.
-Suspended for [period of time] by the Honor Council on [date] for the Honor Code offense of [name of violation].
+Three years after graduation from the University, this notation shall be removed from the official academic record.

+- 5. Suspended for [period of time] by the Honor Council on [date] for the Honor Code offense of [name of violation].
 Entitled to enroll no earlier than [date].
-This is a permanent notation.

-5. Permanently dismissed from the University by the Honor Council on [date] for the Honor Code offense of [name of violation].
+This is a permanent notation. - 6.
+Permanently dismissed from the University by the Honor Council on [date] for the Honor Code offense of [name of violation].
 This is a permanent notation.